Skip to main content

 This workflow runs on pushes to main, making it a pre-deploy gate.
 The MNEMOM_API_KEY is read from GitHub Secrets and exposed as an environment variable.

-Both policy validate and policy evaluate use standard exit codes that CI systems interpret automatically:
+Both card validate and card evaluate use standard exit codes that CI systems interpret automatically:

 Exit CodeMeaningCI Behavior